webhire/therapymed/README.md

 The actual app is in webapp directory.

-## What's new in version-0.0.1
+## What's new in version-0.1.0
+- The Aplha version was published

 - Major interface changes were made

-- Created new welcome page based on Bootstrap
-- Improved loading time up to 200 ms
+- Created new pages for selecting gender, body parts, issues and actual quiz
+- Finished Man's Head and Eyes body parts
+- Uzbek Language was selected as a main app language

 ## Backgroud development info

-- Designed block-schema of the application

-- Designed algorithm of the DB
-- MySQL was chosen as DataBase
+- MySQL DataBase was fully inserted with necessary data

-- Started the development of DB
+- Bussiness Logis was written only for man's head and eyes issues
+-  For other incompleted parts was created another page
+- All pages were based on Bootstarp 4 and 5 versions

 ## Usage
 All you need is to go to website below: